Skip to content

 EVALUATION:

 Each class will consist of a student-led discussion on the material of the readings.
-The student I select to lead the discussion will be graded out of 50 marks for their ability to develop thoughtful questions and lead other students in an in-depth, scholarly discussion of the questions.
+The students we select to lead the discussion will each be graded out of 50 marks for their ability to develop thoughtful questions and lead other students in an in-depth, scholarly discussion of the questions.
 Leadership of the weekly discussion will be approximately equally rotated amongst students.
-Students selected multiple times to provide a recap and lead the class discussion will have their ‘leadership’ grades will averaged.
+Students selected multiple times to provide a recap and lead the class discussion will have their ‘leadership’ grades averaged.
 Students not leading the discussion will be graded for their participation out of 5 marks.
 Grading rubrics will be provided for both activities.
 Leadership of discussions will account for 50% of your overall grade in the course, and participation will account for 20%.
-A final, written examination will account for 30% of your final mark.
+A final, written examination will be held during the final examination period which will account for 30% of your final mark.
 All reading materials covered in the course will be tested.

 General Requirements